w3f/polkadot-wiki/docs/learn/how-to/vault-sign-transaction.md

 * * *

-If you are a visual learner, here we have a video for you.
+If you're a visual learner, here's a video for you.
 On mark 14:04, you'll see how you can initiate a transaction and sign it from your Polkadot Vault.
-Enjoy!

 [How to use Polkadot Vault | Technical Explainers](https://www.youtube.com/watch?v=IG_RGLsb2g0&t=844s)